-We all know effective training plays a vital role in growing and sustaining a successful workforce and organization.
+We all know being able to design effective training plays a vital role in growing and sustaining a successful workforce and organization.
 But even the best designed, most comprehensive learning programs can fail if they don’t provide what learners actually need to improve and grow their skill sets.

 And this is where training needs analysis can play an important role.
 When executed properly, this process helps ensure the right training is delivered to meet learners’ and organizational needs while enhancing learning evaluation efforts.
 Thus, when it’s time to measure the effectiveness of your program, this data-driven approach ensures you have the metrics needed for analysis.

 Training needs analysis (TNA) is a method of identifying the skills gaps your learners have that are stopping them from effectively performing and excelling in their roles.
 When executed correctly it also helps align learning initiatives with overall business goals and priorities while improving L&D’s efficiency and effectiveness.

 Sometimes referred to as training needs assessment, TNA can be beneficial when onboarding new hires, reskilling or upskilling employees, or implementing new technology.
 This process generally consists of these main steps.

 We’ve said it before and we’ll say it again—if you’re not aligning your learning programs with the organization’s goals, your efforts may be futile.
 So before you even begin identifying your behavior/skills gaps and training needs, take time to meet with stakeholders to fully understand priorities and desired outcomes across the organization.

 Then, work with stakeholders to identify the skills necessary to meet these needs, and identify the key performance indicators (KPIs) and metrics behind them.

 Step 2: Identify the skills needed to accomplish organizational goals.